-Post-traumatic Stress Disorder can occur following a life-threatening event like military combat, natural disasters, terrorist incidents, serious accidents, or violent personal assaults like rape.
+Post-traumatic Stress Disorder (PTSD) can occur following a life-threatening event like military combat, natural disasters, terrorist incidents, serious accidents, or violent personal assaults like rape.
 Most survivors of trauma return to normal given a little time.
 However, some people have stress reactions that don't go away on their own, or may even get worse over time.
 These individuals may develop PTSD.

 People who suffer from PTSD often suffer from nightmares, flashbacks, difficulty sleeping, and feeling emotionally numb.
 These symptoms can significantly impair a person's daily life.